Wisdom Tooth Extraction with Minimal Discomfort and Downtime

 Wisdom teeth typically erupt in the late teens or early 20s.
 This third set of molars is not problematic for everyone.
 However, most people do not have enough room in their mouths for these teeth to properly erupt.
 As a result, they can often cause severe crowding as they come in.
 In other cases, they may not be able to break through the surrounding bone or soft tissue.
 The tissue around these impacted teeth can often become inflamed.
 Bacteria can also become trapped, leading to potentially serious infection.

 Many of our patients choose our practice because they have impacted teeth that require surgical removal.
-As a respected oral surgeon, Dr. Healy is a popular choice for referrals from other dentists.
-Whether you have a referral or you simply want to see if you might need wisdom tooth extraction, Dr. Healy will conduct a complete exam.
-With our advanced CAT scans, he can easily evaluate your jawbone to look for impacted teeth or teeth that may be coming in at an angle.
+As a respected oral surgeons, Dr. Healy and Dr. Hurtado are popular choices for referrals from other dentists.
+Whether you have a referral or you simply want to see if you might need wisdom tooth extraction, one of our surgeons will conduct a complete exam.
+With our advanced CAT scans, we can easily evaluate your jawbone to look for impacted teeth or teeth that may be coming in at an angle.

-Even in more complicated cases, you should experience minimal discomfort, thanks to our effective sedation and Dr. Healy’s gentle techniques.
+Even in more complicated cases, you should experience minimal discomfort, thanks to our effective sedation and our surgeons' gentle techniques.

 What to Expect During Extraction

-Before your extraction, Dr. Healy will prescribe antibiotics and an antibiotic rinse to ease post-treatment discomfort.
+Before your extraction, our surgeons will prescribe antibiotics and an antibiotic rinse to ease post-treatment discomfort.
 These medications can also reduce the risk of dry socket.
 A side effect of dental extraction, dry socket occurs when the blood clot that blocks the extraction site is dislodged.
 This can cause discomfort and sensitivity for several days.

 Before the procedure, we will administer dental sedation.
-In most cases, Dr. Healy recommends deep intravenous (IV) sedation.
+In most cases, we recommend deep intravenous (IV) sedation.
 This method will put you into a twilight sleep, in which you will be technically awake but unaware of what is going on around you.
-After you have been made comfortable, Dr. Healy will create incisions in your gums to allow access to the wisdom teeth.
+After you have been made comfortable, our surgeons will create incisions in your gums to allow access to the wisdom teeth.
 There are several techniques that he may use to remove the teeth.
-Even in more complicated cases, you should experience minimal discomfort, thanks to our effective sedation and Dr. Healy’s gentle techniques.
-After removing your wisdom teeth, your dentist will place a platelet-rich fibrin membrane over the extraction site.
+Even in more complicated cases, you should experience minimal discomfort, thanks to our effective sedation and gentle techniques.
+After removing your wisdom teeth, our surgeons will place a platelet-rich fibrin (PRF) membrane over the extraction site.
 This membrane contains growth factors, which will help your gums and jawbone to heal more quickly.

 Recovery and Aftercare

-Dr. Healy will use dissolvable sutures to close up the incisions in your gums so you will not need to come back in to have your stitches removed.
+Dr. Healy or Dr. Hurtado will use dissolvable sutures to close up the incisions in your gums so you will not need to come back in to have your stitches removed.
 About a week after your procedure, we will schedule your follow-up consultation.
-At this appointment, Dr. Healy can make sure that you are healing properly.
-Though complications are rare, he will also check for signs of infection or any other adverse side effects.
+At this appointment, our surgeons can make sure that you are healing properly.
+Though complications are rare, we will also check for signs of infection or any other adverse side effects.

 “I was nervous... but Dr. Healy and his nurses put me at ease, and he even gave me a call the evening after surgery to make sure I was ok.”
 From a Google Review